Desert Rain Frog

-A fascinating fact about the newborn frogs is there is no familiar tadpole stage.
+A fascinating fact about newborn frogs is there is no familiar tadpole stage.
 These frogs go from the egg stage directly to adulthood.
 This means there is no period of growth or dependence on a parent.
-The new-borne frog is physically sound and immediately ready to explore, eat and burrow into its own lives.
+The new-borne frog is physically sound and immediately ready to explore, eat and burrow into its own life.

 Discovered in 1977, this frog species was then an abundant populace.
 The desert rain frog community was, at the time, spread across the coastal sand dune habitat of Port Nolloth, South Africa.

 In 2004, new studies discovered the species was fast declining.
 Population density remained at its highest in Port Nolloth.
 This is likely due to less invasion by humans and the region’s high fog density.

 This doesn’t mean there isn’t a continued threat.
 Namaqualand is rich in sound copper and diamond deposits.
 Strip mining continues to drastically alter the frog’s habitat.
 There’s pollution due to runoff, housing development, habitat alteration and loss, urbanization, and habitat fragmentation.
 All leading to the population’s decline and forcing the frog to narrow its environment.View all 110 animals that start with D